Mediterranean Chicken Kabobs

 Make Ahead Weeknight Kabobs

-One of the reasons I love theses so much?
+One of the reasons I love these so much?
 Everything can marinate overnight, meaning much of the work can be done the day before.
-Cut the chicken and add to a large plastic bag.
-(The half gallon size reusable Stasher bags are my favorite!)
+Cut the chicken and add it to a large ziptop bag.
+(The half-gallon size reusable Stasher bags are my favorite!)